MicroEJ/docs/VEEPortingGuide/systemView.rst

 MicroEJ Core Engine OS Task
 ---------------------------

-The :ref:`MicroEJ Core Engine <core_engine>` task is the OS task that executes MicroEJ Java threads.
+The :ref:`MicroEJ Core Engine <core_engine>` task is the native OS task that executes the Core Engine internals & the Application threads.
-Once it is :ref:`started <core_engine_implementation>` (by calling ``SNI_startVM``), it executes the initialization code and rapidly starts to execute the MicroEJ Application main thread.
-At that time, the events produced by this OS task (context switch, semaphores, etc.) are dispatched to the current MicroEJ Java thread.
-Consequently, this OS task is useless when the MicroEJ Application is running.

-SystemView for MicroEJ disables the visibility of this OS task when the MicroEJ Application is running.
-It simplifies the SystemView client debugging.
+The provided SystemView configuration replaces (splits) the execution segments of this OS task with (into) the different components that are actually executed.
+This simplifies profiling analysis by exposing the execution segments of the Scheduler, Garbage Collector & the different Application threads (with their names, see section below) directly into SystemView's timeline, along with the other native OS tasks.

 OS Tasks and Java Threads Names
 -------------------------------